ProvSQL C/C++ API

 Functions

-static bool is_safe_query_candidate (const constants_t *constants, Query *q, Bitmapset *approved_self_join_relids)
+static bool is_safe_query_candidate (const constants_t *constants, Query *q, Bitmapset *approved_self_join_relids, bool for_skeleton)

 Walk a Query and reject anything outside the safe-query scope.